anderslatif/remarkableslides/README.md

 ## CSS Themes

-Here is how to change the CSS theme for the presentation:
+Here are all the different ways to change the CSS theme for the presentation:

 #### 1. Modify the Presentation directly